Relief Society: Our Women’s Group

 Women of the Church are members of the Relief Society—one of the largest and oldest operating women’s organizations in the world.
 It was founded in 1842 so women could pool their resources and combine efforts to provide for the people in their communities.
 That’s why it’s called the Relief Society—it was designed to give assistance to those who need it.
 The early Relief Society helped fund medical training for women, build hospitals, establish adoption services, secure women’s voting rights, and more.

-The Relief Society is a sisterhood committed to helping those in need, building faith in Jesus Christ, and strengthening families.
-The organization’s motto is “charity never faileth”—members seek to follow Jesus’s example and extend love to friends, neighbors, and strangers alike.
+Today, the Relief Society organizes service projects, fellowships other women, and helps them develop both life skills and a deeper understanding of Jesus Christ and His gospel.
+Its motto is “charity never faileth” and members seek to follow Jesus’s example and extend love to friends, neighbors, and strangers alike.

 Relief Society members are sometimes asked to serve as leaders or teachers within their congregations.
 This helps local congregations make sure that classes and activities are meeting members’ needs.
 It also gives members the opportunity to hear from a variety of voices and receive leadership from people of many different backgrounds.

 Relief Society members all over the world strengthen the organization—and their local communities—with their diverse talents, interests, and experiences.
 You can too!
 You’re invited to join us in serving our neighbors and seeking to follow in Jesus Christ’s footsteps.